Forced resignation in Australia

 If the issue can’t be resolved and the employee feels that they had no alternative to resigning, they can claim the dismissal was unfair and seek remedy from the FWC - so long as they have been employed for at least 6 months (or 12 months for small-business employees) and the application is lodged within 21 days of the dismissal taking effect.
 They could claim compensation for lost salary or wages.

 The FWC considers forced resignation claims on a case-by-case basis, and the onus is on the employee to establish that their resignation was due to the employer’s actions (or lack of action) and resigning was their last resort.
-If the employee can do so, then the onus shifts to the employer, who must establish that its actions were justified by:
+If the employee can do so, then the onus shifts to the employer, who must establish that its actions were justified or reasonable.

 The legal threshold for winning a forced resignation claim is pretty high, because the employee needs to prove that their resignation was, in fact, a dismissal.
 There’s a fine line between conduct that leaves a worker no real choice but to resign and the person resigning of their own accord.
 However, rulings by FWC have established that the line will be “closely drawn and rigorously observed”.